jordipons/musicnn/README.md

 # musiCNN
-Pronounced as "musician", musiCNN is a pre-trained musically motivated CNN.
+Pronounced as "musician", musiCNN is a set of pre-trained musically motivated convolutional neural networks.

 See [basic](https://github.com/jordipons/musiCNN/blob/master/basic%20example.ipynb) and [advanced](https://github.com/jordipons/musiCNN/blob/master/advanced%20example.ipynb) examples for additional ideas on how to use `musiCNN`.